ebzzry/ebzzry.github.io/src/fallacies.md

 whole.
 It is made when a conclusion is drawn from a sample that is not large enough.

 > “I was molested in childhood by a homosexual.
-Thus, all homosexuals
+Thus, homosexuals
 > are vile creatures, and they must be punished!”

 The speaker assumed that just because he experienced one such incident